When are you reopening?

 Vera is your dream come true: a music and arts venue with a mission to foster a participatory creative culture through popular music concerts, arts programs, experiential learning and volunteer opportunities for all ages, especially young people.

-How do I get a show for my band at Vera?
+How do I book a band at Vera?

 How can I be part of Vera?